karyma101/handbook/JAVASCRIPT/README.md

 ## Definitions

+### Temporal Dead Zones
+* where you cannot access a variable before it is defined.

 ### Scoping

 * When you declare a variable outside of any function, it is called a global variable, because it is available to any other code in the current document